25

-Vynohradiv – one of the oldest towns of Zakarpattia
+Vynohradiv – One of the Oldest Towns of Transcarpathia

 No comments · Posted by Sergei Rzhevsky in Cities, Photos, Travel

-Vynohradiv (until 1946 – Sevlush) is a small town with a population of about 27,000 people located in the southern part of the Zakarpattia region, 94 km southeast of Uzhhorod.
+Vynohradiv (until 1946 – Sevlush) is a small town with a population of about 25,000 people located in the southern part of Zakarpattia Oblast, about 94 km southeast of Uzhhorod.
+The distance to the border with Hungary is 16 km, Romania – 10 km, Slovakia – 80 km, Poland – 110 km.
+Vynohradiv is one of the oldest settlements in Transcarpathia.
+There was a Slavic settlement here already in the 9th century AD.
+Photos by: neo7777vitaha.

 The town was first mentioned in 1262, when the Hungarian king Istvan V granted it the status of a free royal town.
 The very name “Sevlush”, which in translation from Hungarian means “grapes”, appeared in the 15th century.